Frequently asked questions (FAQs)

 After your best chance of playing the Old Course in St Andrews?
 Lets take a look at how you can go about it.

-The Old Course is fully booked for advance reservations from April to October inclusive, however booking a game book a tee-time on the Old Course in January, February, March, November and December bookings gives you a goof chance.
+The Old Course is fully booked for advance reservations from April to October inclusive, however booking a game on the Old Course in January, February, March, November and December bookings gives you a goof chance.

 Old Course Ballot provides golfers with a chance at securing one of the nearly half of Old Course tee times that are available for Ballot each year.
 It is drawn 48 hours in advance of play and golfers should provide their names, home club and handicaps either online, by phone or at one of the clubhouses before 2pm, two days before the day they wish to play.
 To enter there must be a minimum of two and a maximum of four players.